alinex/node-validator/README.md

 Most checks are synchronous and may be called synchronously or asynchronously.
 Only if an asynchronous check is called synchronously it will throw an Error.

+The checks are split up into several packages to load on demand.

 __Synchronous call:__

 ``` coffee